 Use the following chart for product recommendations and MOA information.

-including limitations of warranty and remedy.
-All products may not be registered for sale or use in all states.
+Important: Always read and follow label instructions.
+Some products may not be registered for sale or use in all states or counties.
 Please check with your state or local

 Scimitar GC is a Restricted Use Pesticide.
 Avid®, Citation®, Daconil Ultrex®, Endeavor®,